 Rollei Reverse GND 8 Mark II Filters

 Cokin X-154 ND8 Filter x 3

 Cokin Pure Harmonie filters

 “Some of my work isn’t only shooting landscapes, but also commercial images for companies and individuals.
 For that, I have a range of lighting and associated modifiers to allow me to create the look I want whether out on location or in the studio.

-When you have an 80MP medium format sensor to keep clean, an air blower doesn’t always cut it.
+When you have a 100MP medium format sensor to keep clean, an air blower doesn’t always cut it.
 Visible Dust’s electronic brush solution to this problem is amazing – a real life-saver out in the field.
 And last but definitely not least, one sure fire way to avoid sensor dust (and water for that matter) is to prevent it getting anywhere near the camera in the first place.
 When I’m shooting canyons, deserts, or out in bad weather, Rain Sleeves from Op/Tech are invaluable – check them out!”

 Sandisk Extreme Pro 160MB/s 64GB CF & SD cards